Table of Contents

 The different strategies you can start implementing today, to make money from your blog.

 There are three core ways you can make money from your blog.
 And I will briefly go into each strategy.
 And how you can use it to make money.

 - Selling of your own products and programs

-I have listed it based on how much traffic you should have to make a significant amount of money.
-So with advertising you will need a ton of traffic and with selling of your own products and programs you can start making money with the least amount of traffic.
+I have listed based on how much traffic you should have to make a significant amount of money.
+So with advertising, you will need a ton of traffic, and with the selling of your own products and programs, you can start making money with the least amount of traffic.

 Also, the list is based on the amount of work that is required to make money.
-You need less effort monetizing your blog through advertising and more effort monetizing your blog through selling of your products and programs.
+It would be best if you had less effort monetizing your blog through advertising and more effort monetizing your blog by selling your products and programs.